 A clinical trial agreement (CTA) is typically negotiated between a collaborating pharmaceutical company and DAIDS to document the responsibilities and rights of each party for the clinical trial.
 The agreement typically includes, but is not limited to, Investigational New Drug (IND) application sponsorship (if applicable), provision of study products, safety and data monitoring, and access to data.
-In general, terms in the CTA covering access to data conform to DAIDS and Network policies.
+Terms in the CTA covering access to data should conform to DAIDS and Network policies.

 When CTAs are required, the DAIDS CTA Team negotiates with the company.
-The DAIDS medical officer (MO) assigned to the study initiates the CTA development process internally at DAIDS during the protocol development process once it is determined that one or more pharmaceutical companies will provide study product and/or other support for the study (typically at the time of DAIDS Scientific Review Committee [SRC] review).
-The CTA Team seeks input and review of CTAs by the protocol chair, MOs, and Statistical and Data Management Center (SDMC) Principal Investigator (PI), who consults with the SDMC representatives on the protocol team, as needed, during the negotiation process.
-In some cases, study protocols cannot be distributed to participating sites as final until the CTA is finalized.
+The DAIDS MO assigned to the study initiates the CTA development process internally at DAIDS during the protocol development process once it is determined that one or more pharmaceutical companies will provide study product and/or other support for the study (typically at the time of DAIDS SRC review).
+The CTA Team seeks input and review of CTAs by the protocol chair(s), MOs, and the Statistical and Data Management Center (SDMC) Principal Investigators (PIs), who consult with the SDMC representatives on the protocol team, as needed, during the negotiation process.
+In some cases, the final study protocol cannot be distributed to participating sites until the CTA is finalized.
 The status of a CTA can be tracked on the National Institute of Allergy and Infectious Diseases Clinical Research Management System (NIAID CRMS, previously called DAIDS Enterprise System [ES]).

-Copies of executed CTAs are provided to the collaborating pharmaceutical companies and the IMPAACT Operations Center and SDMC.
+Copies of executed CTAs are provided to the collaborating pharmaceutical companies the IMPAACT Operations Center and the SDMC.
 They are not typically distributed to study sites, and sites are not expected to maintain copies of CTAs.